gitlabhq/gitlabhq/README.md

 - Completely free and open source (MIT Expat license)
 - Powered by [Ruby on Rails](https://github.com/rails/rails)

+## Hiring

+We're hiring developers, support people, and production engineers all the time, please see our [jobs page](https://about.gitlab.com/jobs/).

 ## Editions

 There are two editions of GitLab: